Custom Boards How-To

 $

-To build the custom board, the syntax is slightly different to in-tree boards and configs:
+To build the custom board, alter the contents of the example above to fit your architecture and chip, then use this syntax, which is slightly different from in-tree boards and configs:

 Copy files